BioJulia/BioStructures.jl/docs/src/documentation.md

 Models are ordered numerically; chains are ordered by chain ID character ordering, except the empty chain is last; residues are ordered by residue number and insertion code with hetero residues after standard residues; atoms are ordered by atom serial.
 If you want the first sub-element you can use `first`.
 For example `first(struc[1])` gets the first chain in model 1.
+Since the ordering of elements is defined you can use the `sort` function.
+For example `sort(res)` sorts a list of residues as described above, or `sort(res, by=resname)` will sort them alphabetically by residue name.

 `collect` can be used to get arrays of sub-elements.
 `collectatoms`, `collectresidues`, `collectchains` and `collectmodels` return arrays of a particular type from a structural element or element array.